Professor Hirsh performs research on the deregulation and restructuring of the American electric utility system.

 Dr. Hirsh teaches undergraduate and graduate courses in history of technology and general history.
 Here are links to pages describing those courses.

-Syllabus for HIST/Science & Technology Studies 5206, “Main Themes in the History of Technology.”
+HIST/Science & Technology Studies 5206, “Main Themes in the History of Technology.”

 - HIST/STS 3715, "History of Technology: From Prehistory to the Industrial Revolution."